What is Ramadan?

 - I can go do my grocery shopping at Iftar time and be guaranteed that the store and the streets will be very quiet!

 - Not eating or drinking in public can get difficult.
 It’s hot out and I have to plan carefully.
-When I went to the mall last weekend I made regular bathroom visits so I could have a drink of water, or hid in my car in a dark corner of the parking lot and took sips when no one was around.
+Last year when I went to the mall I made regular bathroom visits so I could have a drink of water, or hid in my car in a dark corner of the parking lot and took sips when no one was around.

 - The school cafeteria is closed, so I have to pack a lunch.
 (I know, poor me…)